dragan15/TIC-TAC-TOE_JAVA/README.md

 # TIC-TAC-TOE_JAVA
-stimulates a tic-tac -toe game, between two players
+An interactive Tic-Tac-Toe game, written in Java.
+Allows two individuals to play against each other